magentabusiness/magentabusiness.github.io/docs/edge/config/edge-cluster-setup.md

 ---
 layout: docwithnav-edge
 title: Edge Cluster Setup
-description: Detailed instructions on how to set up ThingsBoard Edge in a cluster
+description: Detailed instructions on how to set up IoT Hub Edge in a cluster

 ---
 {% assign docsPrefix = "edge/" %}